Admin-7/Mr-Robot-techniques/Security-training:-Individuals-versus-Assholes-with-Resources.md

 * Signal (because of authentication, not just for encryption)
 * Tape or a sticker over your webcam to frustrate video recording.
 (Cheap and easy!)
 * Take a headset (headphones + microphone), chop off the wiring below the sensors, and plug that in to your headset jack to frustrate audio recordings.
+* Avoid transmitting or storing sensitive info such as credit card numbers on old devices that you can't keep up-to-date, use a different device for that